Kilroy Realty Portfolio

 SUSTAINABILITY: LEED Platinum, WELL Gold

-SECTOR: Creative Office
+MARKET SECTOR: Creative Office

 LOCATION: Long Beach, CA, USA